"""Utils for displaying 3D trajectories."""

 It can be one of the following:

-"density" : Get the sampling density in closest number of samples per voxel.
+- ``"density"`` : Get the sampling density as number of samples per voxel.

 Helps understand suboptimal sampling, by showcasing regions with strong